 - Provide renewed support to past grantees that have not met our reporting requirements.

 Mission: To improve the lives of vulnerable families and individuals in Israel by supporting programs that provide them with the tools needed to become self-reliant and break the cycle of poverty.
 Examples of eligible programs include vocational training, financial literacy and life skills.
-Programs exclusively targeting individuals with special needs, and those serving children birth through age six are not eligible.
+Programs in this category that exclusively serve individuals with special needs are not eligible.
 Programs must be either a new program, a one-time endeavor, or a program expansion, if the expansion is a significant new component to a well-established program (see above section JCF will consider local letters of intent in the following categories).

 The Jewish Community Foundation will ONLY accept proposals from Israeli organizations: